 The castle in the background of the town is real and situated in Dorset, England.
 Both the castle and the town where it resides are called Corfe Castle, where many Thomas Hardy adaptations have been filmed since.

-The Sherman Brothers wrote two songs that never made it past preproduction despite Richard M. Sherman's protests.
+Richard M. Sherman and Robert B. Sherman wrote two songs that never made it past preproduction despite Richard's protests.
 The first, "The Fundamental Element," had Miss Price explain her kindly philosophy to the children after turning Charlie into a rabbit.
 The second was a Music Hall pastiche called "Solid Citizen," which Miss Price would have sung to distract King Leonidas and get the magic star; ultimately, the soccer game replaced it.
-Both of them went unheard until demos performed by Richard M. Sherman appeared on the CD soundtrack reissue.
+Both of them went unheard until demos performed by Richard Sherman appeared on the CD soundtrack reissue.

 According to the Laws of the Game, as authorized by the International Football Association Board, no goal should have been awarded during the soccer match.
 The referee would properly have stopped play at the point where the ball burst or became deflated (Law 2), if not earlier for substandard field surface or goalposts (Law 1), short-sidedness (Law 3), insufficient equipment (Law 4), severe injury (Law 5), advantage gained by being in an offside position (Law 11), or any of various fouls and misconduct (Law 12), including but not limited to: dangerous play, dissent, unsporting behavior, serious foul play, and leaving the field of play without permission.